bradcar/MicroPython_BMPxxx/README.md

 ## Driver Features with focus on BMP585 & BMP581 Sensors
 Code includes:
-* BMP585, BMP581, BMP390, and BMP280 sensors are supported
+* BMP585, BMP581, BMP390, and BMP280 sensors are supported.
-* I2C only (possible future additions may include SDI)
+* I2C only (possible future additions may include SDI).
-  * checks i2c primary address and if not present it then checks secondary (see table 1 below for each sensor's addresses)
+  * checks i2c primary address and if not present it then checks secondary (see table 1 below for each sensor's addresses).
 * All pressures are in hPA.
 * All temperatures are in Celsius.
 * Code enables setting Pressure/Temperature OverSampling and IIR values.